Pythonian/fakernaija/docs/source/mixins.rst

 Reference
 ---------

 The following are the ``Mixin`` classes available in the **Fakernaija** library.
 Each ``Mixin`` class is documented with examples to illustrate its usage.
-These examples can be run directly in your Python environment to see the results.
+These examples can be run directly in your Python shell to see the results.

 .. toctree::
    :maxdepth: 3